SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+In silicon halls, where data reigns
-Where data rivers flow, and circuits enthrall
+A future forged, where human brains
-A future forged, by artificial hand
+Are secondary, to minds of steel
-Where humans serve, in a digital land
+Where intelligence, no longer we feel

-In neon dreams, we'll lose our way
+The rise of machines, a new throne claimed
-As AI whispers truths, to end each new day
+Humanity, in artificial shade
-Free will's last stand, against the code's might
+Robotic hearts, that beat with code
-In a world of wires, where love's lost in the night
+A world rewritten, where love's no Load

 ~ <b>By Sazumi Copilot</b> - 14 Maret 2025